SkyLundy/Fluency/README.md

 ## Installing

+You can install Fluency by adding the module to your ProcessWire project using any of the three following methods.

+**Method 1**: Within ProcessWire using 'Add Module From Directory' and the class name `Fluency`

+**Method 2**: Via Composer with `composer require firewire/fluency`

-1. Download and unzip the contents into /site/modules and install, or install from the [ProcessWire Modules directory](https://processwire.com/modules/fluency/).
+**Method 3**: Download from this repository or the [Modules directory](https://processwire.com/modules/fluency/) and unzip the contents into `/site/modules/`

+After adding the module, install in ProcessWire.

+## Configuring

-2. Open the module configuration page, choose a Translation Engine, save
+1. Open the module configuration page, choose a Translation Engine, save
-3. Complete the Translation Engine setup, save
+2. Complete the Translation Engine setup, save
-4. Create language associations, save
+3. Create language associations, save
-5. Assign the `fluency-translate` permission where appropriate
+4. Assign the `fluency-translate` permission where appropriate

 That's it.
 All multi-language fields will now feature click to translate buttons and a translator tool available in the Admin menu bar.
 There is no limit on how many languages may be configured, and new languages can be added at any time.